Trump's new allies shouldn't get too comfortable

 - He has a habit of creating alliances and then ending them abruptly

-- A Trump biographer says, 'He has never had to agree with someone to use them'
+- A Trump biographer says, "He has never had to agree with someone to use them"

 (CNN)Donald Trump's new best friends "Chuck and Nancy" probably shouldn't get too chummy with the President just yet.

-That's because the political whiplash that Washington experienced with Trump's dance with Democratic House leader Nancy Pelosi and Senate Minority leader Chuck Schumer proved that in the President's world, there are no permanent political friends, no permanent political enemies, just his own unpredictable interests.
+That's because the political whiplash that Washington experienced with Trump's dance with Democratic House leader Nancy Pelosi and Senate Minority Leader Chuck Schumer proved that in the President's world, there are no permanent political friends, no permanent political enemies, just his own unpredictable interests.

-And if Democrats need further evidence of the fragile half life of Trump's political friendships, they might consider the cast of his pin balling political orbit, like Gary Cohn, Rex Tillerson, Steve Bannon and Reince Priebus, all of whom have been up, down and sometimes out, in his tumultuous eight months in power.
+And if Democrats need further evidence of the fragile half life of Trump's political friendships, they might consider the cast of his pinballing political orbit, like Gary Cohn, Rex Tillerson, Steve Bannon and Reince Priebus, all of whom have been up, down and sometimes out in his tumultuous eight months in power.

 Still, there's no doubt the President left Washington reverberating to its partisan roots.
 His deal with Democrats for a three-month extension to the federal borrowing limit was an astonishing snub to GOP leaders.

-After leaving Republicans, who wanted an 18-month extension, high and dry, Trump enthused about his Democratic partners, mooted a future deal on the fate of undocumented migrants brought to the US as children.
+After leaving Republicans -- who wanted an 18-month extension -- high and dry, Trump enthused about his Democratic partners, mooted a future deal on the fate of undocumented migrants brought to the US as children.

 "Chuck and Nancy would like to see something happen, and so do I," he said.